 Duration of status

-- D/S stands for "duration of status" and refers to the program period listed at item 3 on Form DS-2019.
-The definition of J-1 "duration of status" is the period specified on Form DS-2019 "plus a period of 30 days for the purpose of travel and departure from the USA".
+- D/S stands for "duration of status" and refers to the program period listed at item 3 on the Form DS-2019.
+The definition of J-1 "duration of status" is the period specified on the Form DS-2019 "plus a period of 30 days for the purpose of travel and departure from the USA".

 Engage in appropriate activities

 - A student is expected to carry a full-time course of study (12-15 credit hours per semester) and maintain "good" academic standing.
 No student may drop under the full course load requirement under any circumstances unless otherwise advised by the Associate Director, International Student Services and Engagement.
+Exchange students may not count online courses towards their fulltime requirement.

 Be employed only with authorization